ArenaEV.com ArenaEV.com

 Moving to the side, the charging port is thoughtfully placed on the front fender, while the blackened pillars enhance its unique floating roof effect.
 You can also choose from a variety of rim options, including a 16-inch double four-spoke rim.
 All these little details add up to a rather appealing package, at least for the buyers looking for a city car.

 As for the competition, the Neta AYA is ready to take on the likes of the BYD Seagull and Wuling Bingo.
 With a price tag that hovers between $10,300 and $14,500, the AYA certainly appears to be a contender worth noticing in the budget electric crossover segment.
 Although Neta insists on calling the AYA an SUV, we prefer to call it what it is - a crossover.
-At barely over 157 inches, it is shorter than the outgoing Renault Zoe - and that's a city hatchback.
+At barely over 13 ft, it is shorter than the outgoing Renault Zoe - and that's a city hatchback.

 Of course, it's too early to predict the future of the Neta AYA, but with its launch around the corner, it won't be long before we see whether this revamped ride can shake up the market.
 Until then, we'll just have to wait and see if this little electric ride lives up to its promise.
 Because let's face it, in the world of city-bound electric cars, it's the price and the range, not the name, that ultimately matters.